-Prosciutto, salami, chorizo, saucisson sec: house-made charcuterie is popping up in restaurant kitchens throughout the country.
-These books will help you perform this culinary magic at home.
+Prosciutto, salami, chorizo, saucisson sec—house-made charcuterie is popping up in restaurant kitchens throughout the country.
+If you'd like to try your hand at making charcuterie in your own kitchen, there are a few books on the market that will help you perform this culinary magic at home.
 While it has become a popular trend, the technique is centuries-old, originally used as a means to preserve food and utilize off-cuts of meat.

-Although the word directly translates to “pork butcher” in French – the most popular animal used in the process – it’s become an umbrella term for cured and preserved products from all sorts of species.
-For anyone looking to try a hand at charcuterie here are the five best books.
+Although the word directly translates to “pork butcher” in French—pig is the most popular animal used in the process—charcuterie has become an umbrella term for cured and preserved products from all sorts of species.
+For anyone looking to try a hand at charcuterie, any of these five books are bound to help you with your cooking endeavor.

 01 of 05